 Once you’ve filled out the application, the lender’s decision whether to lend to you or not often comes right away.
 The final offer will include your interest rate, loan amount for which you’re approved, and repayment terms.

-Once you make your final decision to move forward and accept the offer, you can get your money as soon as the same or next business day, though some lenders may take longer to deposit the funds (and it may depend on your bank, too).
+Once you make your final decision to move forward and accept the offer, you can get your money as soon as the same or next business day, although some lenders may take longer to deposit the funds (and it may depend on your bank, too).

 Your loan will most likely be deposited directly into your bank account, so you may need to give the lender your account and bank routing numbers, though some lenders may cut you a check and send it by mail instead.